Comfortable lifestyle. Historic setting. In the heart of Chautauqua Institution.

-The Englewood TREEHOUSE is the entire 3rd floor of The Englewood House, a former 15 room 9 bathroom historic guest house.
-The building, newly renovated in 2018, now houses 6 beautiful modern apartments.
-The TREEHOUSE is the largest unit occupying the entire 3rd floor of the building.
-With 4 bedrooms and two full bathrooms, vaulted ceilings, skylight, dine-out porch, two large house- length porches with four porch accesses, fully equipped kitchen and Victorian revival decor.
+The Englewood Treehouse is the entire 3rd floor of an original 15 room 9 bathroom historic boarding house.
+The building was newly renovated in 2018, now housing 6 families.
+The Treehouse is the largest unit occupying the top floor of the building, with 4 bedrooms and two full bathrooms, vaulted ceilings, skylight, dine-out porch, two large house-length porches with four porch accesses, fully equipped kitchen and elegant Victorian decor.

 Located in the heart of the historic Chautauqua Institution, a gated summer community and festival grounds.
 This community offers intellectual and entertainment programming with a focus on music, art, spirituality and dance during a 9-week season.
-Visit their website for more information on tickets/parking:
+The Englewood is only two buildings away from the Amphitheater, the center of the programming!
+For more information on programming, tickets & parking: www.chq.org

 "This place embodies the life we wish we could always live.”

 The Chautauqua Institution is a non-profit adult education center and summer resort located on 750 acres in Western New York, situated upper Chautauqua Lake.
 The Institution has operated each summer since 1874, offering quality educational programming during a 9-week season, featuring instruction and entertainment in the arts and religion, combined with recreation experiences.